chrismacp/chrismacp.github.io/_posts/2017-09-22-goodbye-cassini.md

  - "cassini–huygens"
 ---

-Watching a space craft burn up after decades of operation is not something that happens very often.
+Witnessing a spacecraft burn up after decades of operation is not something that happens very often.
 This week the [Cassini-Huygens][1] mission ended after a very successful 27 year trip to, and around, Saturn.
 It has really opened up this magical planet with many discoveries about the planet, it's rings and also the many interesting moons.